 3. Executing the plan

 Time and patience are key elements for a successful ethical hacking execution.
-Be extremely careful while hacking your system as the bad-guy hackers are always on a look-out for to know what’s going on within their cyber niche or space.
+Be extremely careful while hacking your system as the bad-guy hackers are always on the look-out for knowing what’s going on within their cyber niche or space.

 It is impossible and impractical to ensure the total absence of hackers on your system before you commence your activity.
 Therefore, your role is to ensure that you remain as silent and private as possible.
-Storing or transmitting your test results may cause havoc in the case that the results are accessed by the wrong person.
+Storing or transmitting your test results may cause havoc if the wrong person accesses the results.
 You must keep such critical data safe by password-protecting and encrypting.

 Plan execution is more of a reconnaissance mission.
-You should aim at harnessing as much information as possible.
+It would be best if you aimed at harnessing as much information as possible.
 Start from a broad perspective and narrow down your focus on your organization or system.

 - Start by getting adequate background information about your organization, your network system names, and IP addresses.

 - Narrow down your scope.
 Pin-point the specific systems you are targeting.